-LACE PRODUCTION CENTRE
+LACE PRODUCTION CENTER

 Lace is a locally manufactured textile and the technique of weaving lace is a colonial heritage of women in Galle.
 It can take up to six months to create an intricately designed blouse.
 This is a region-specific clothing manufacturing technique handed down from generation to generation.
-There is a huge range of wooden masks, animal figures, wood carvings and other articles to be sold here.
-To find something with modern with Sri Lankan style, drop into one of the textile shops in the fort, all of them selling trendy fashion designs.
+There is a huge range of wooden masks, animal figures, wood carvings, and other articles to be sold here.
+To find something modern with Sri Lankan style, drop into one of the textile shops in the fort, all of them selling trendy fashion designs.

-VISITNG UNAWATUNA ON GALLE DAY TOUR
+VISITING UNAWATUNA ON GALLE DAY TOUR

 This beach is a paradise for all those, who yearn to enjoy the silence of the sea and dive deep into the blue waters of the ocean.
-Swimming, snorkelling, diving and surfing are other major activities along the coast here.
+Swimming, snorkelling, diving, and surfing are other major activities along the coast here.
 Within its reach, there is an accessible, reasonably well-preserved coral reef that serves as the base for snorkelling.